seo01/graphsthatgoup/README.md

 Graphs that go up, a parody website by Simon Overell.
+Original concept by Simon Overell and David Palfrey over a beer or two.